gktc/Resume-Generator/README.md

-# ATS Resume Builder
+# Caliber

 An AI-powered resume builder that generates ATS-optimized resumes tailored to specific job descriptions.
-The application helps job seekers create targeted resumes and prepare for interviews using community-contributed interview experiences.
+Caliber helps job seekers create targeted resumes and prepare for interviews using community-contributed interview experiences.

 ## Features